otoolep/hraftd/README.md

 ## Reading and writing keys

 The reference implementation is a very simple in-memory key-value store.
-You can set a key like so:
+You can set a key by sending a request to the HTTP bind address (which defaults to `localhost:11000`):
 ```bash
 curl -XPOST localhost:11000/key -d '{"foo": "bar"}'
 ```

 You can read the value for a key like so:
 ```bash
 curl -XGET localhost:11000/key/foo
 ```